 Completion of 80 hours of documented volunteer experience under the supervision of a licensed occupational therapist and proof of volunteer hours.
-For multiple observation/volunteer sites, submit proof for each site.
-Or Successful completion of OTR 410: Introduction to the Scope of Practice and Conceptual Foundations of Occupational Therapy which can only be taken at Cal State Dominguez Hills.
+For multiple observation/volunteer sites, have proof for each site.

 3 letters of recommendation

 - 1 from the licensed occupational therapist who supervised the volunteer hours - 2 from professionals that can attest your ability for graduate coursework and level of professionalism